solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ## Conclusion

-By enabling both the `MetadataPointer` and `TokenMetadata` extensions, the Mint Account can directly store metadata.
+By enabling both the `MetadataPointer` and `TokenMetadata` extensions, the Mint Account can now directly store token metadata.
 This feature simplifies the process of adding metadata to a Mint Account.